Backyard Hens Licences

 Certificate of Title

-This document can be obtained by contacting the Alberta Land Titles Office at 780-427-2742, or visiting Spin2.
+This document can be obtained by contacting the Alberta Land Titles Office at 780-427-2742, a local registry office, or visiting Spin2.
+There is a cost associated with obtaining a Land Title, and the cost may vary at different locations.
 A Certificate of Title helps the City verify the registered owner of the subject property.
 Please ensure that the Certificate of Title is printed no more than two (2) weeks of the date a Hen Licence application is submitted.

 The proposed location and size of the hen coop must demonstrate compliance with St. Albert’s Land Use Bylaw for an accessory building.
 The standard requirements for an accessory building: